-The Birth of Christ brackets and anchors this annotated time line because it is, in itself, the core “story” of humanity, and the single most important and influential factor in all of human history.
-The long narrative of the Jewish people and of the Jewish/Christian God’s inexorable and unceasing program of reconciliation for that “stiff necked people” (and ultimately for all people) to regain His fellowship and grace, crescendoed in the incarnation of the “logos of God”, by way of the man/God, Jesus the Christ and His ultimate crucifixion, and subsequent atoning resurrection (by which He overcame the spiritual death of selfish mankind by His personal physical death, i.e. He “trampled on death with death and on those in the tombs He bestowed life”).
+The birth of Christ brackets and anchors this annotated time line because it is, in itself, the core “story” of humanity, and the single most important and influential factor in all of human history.
+The long narrative of the Jewish people and of the Jewish/Christian God’s inexorable and unceasing program of reconciliation for that “stiff necked people” (and ultimately for all the stiff neck peoples of the world) to regain that God’s fellowship and grace, crescendoed in the incarnation of the “logos of God”, in the form of the man/God, Jesus the Christ and in His ultimate crucifixion, and subsequent atoning resurrection (by which He overcame the spiritual death and isolation of selfish mankind by His personal physical death, i.e. He “trampled on death with death and on those in the tombs He bestowed life”).

-For better or for worse, and despite the disputations and denials of many “modern” academics and self appointed anti-Christian iconoclasts, and social change agents, the birth of Christ WAS (for the better or for the worse depending on one’s point of view) the single most import factor, and the focal turning point in the development of the great human narrative of the last 10,000 years of human history.
+For better or for worse, and despite the disputations and denials of many “modern” or “post-modern” academics and self appointed anti-Christian iconoclasts, and social change agents, and despite the existence of numerous residual inequalities in human existence, the birth of Christ WAS (for the better or for the worse depending on one’s point of view) the single most import factor, and the focal turning point in the development and generalization of relative social justice in the great human narrative of the last 10,000 years of human history.